-- d) The Y2 Y6 Spelling Shed and/or My Maths assignments will be ready after school every Tuesday and has to be completed by the following Tuesday morning when learning journals are handed in. - e) Weekly homework will need to be completed each full week of school as detailed below:
+- d) The Y3 Y6 MyMaths activity will be ready after school every Thursday and has to be completed by the following Tuesday. - e) The Y3 Y6 MyMaths activity will be ready after school every Thursday and has to be completed by the following Tuesday. - f) In YR and Y1 the weekly phonics focus will be handed out on a Friday. - g) Weekly homework will need to be completed each full week of school as detailed below:

-Activities Minimum Time allocated To be completed 5 times a week unless specified YN Reading at home 5 minutes per day for 5 days as a minimum YR ReadingPhonics practiceNumbots practice 5 minutes per day 2 - 5 minutes a day 2 - 5 minutes a day Y1 Reading Phonics practice Numbots practice NB: These activities will be phased in during the autumn tem 5 minutes per day 3 - 5 minutes a day 3 - 5 minutes a day Y2 Reading Spelling Quiz words practice Spelling Shed assignment practice Numbots practice (autumn and spring term) Times Table Rockstars practice (Phased in during the summer term) 5 minutes per day 2 minute a day 2 - 5 minutes a day 3- 5 minutes a day 3- 5 minutes a day Y3 Reading Spelling Quiz words practice Spelling Shed assignment practice - every other week Times Table Rockstars practice MyMaths lesson and assignment - every other week 10 minutes per day 2 minutes per day 5 minutes per day - every other week 5 minutes per day 30 minutes per week - every other week Y4 Reading Spelling Quiz words practice Spelling Shed assignment practice Times Table Rockstars practice MyMaths lesson and assignment - once a week 15 minutes per day 2 minutes per day 5 minutes per day 5 minutes per day 30 minutes per week Y5 Reading Spelling Quiz words practice Spelling Shed assignment practice Times Table Rockstars practice MyMaths lesson and assignment - once a week 20 minutes per day 2 minutes per day 5 minutes per day 5 minutes per day 30 minutes per week Y6 Reading Spelling Quiz words practice Spelling Shed assignment practice Times Table Rockstars practice MyMaths lesson and assignment - once a week 20 minutes per day 2 minutes per day 10 minutes per day 5 minutes per day 30 minutes per week
+Activities Minimum Time allocated To be completed 5 times a week unless specified YN Reading at home 5 minutes per day for 5 days as a minimum YR ReadingPhonics PracticeNumbots practice 5 minutes per day 2 - 5 minutes a day 2 - 5 minutes a day Y1 Reading Phonics Booklet Numbots practice NB: These activities will be phased in during the 5 minutes per day 3 - 5 minutes a day 3 - 5 minutes a day autumn tem Y2 Reading Learning Journal spelling practice Spelling Shed practice Times Table Rockstars practice 5 minutes per day 1 minute a day 2 - 5 minutes a day 3- 5 minutes a day Y3 Reading Learning Journal spelling practice Spelling Shed practice - every other week Times Table Rockstars practice MyMaths lesson and activity - every other week 10 minutes per day 2 minutes per day 5 minutes per day - every other week 5 minutes per day 30 minutes per week - every other week week Y4 Reading Learning Journal spelling practice Spelling Shed practice Times Table Rockstars practice MyMaths lesson and activity - once a week 15 minutes per day 2 minutes per day 5 minutes per day 5 minutes per day 30 minutes per week Y5 Reading Learning Journal spelling practice Spelling Shed practice Times Table Rockstars practice MyMaths lesson and activity - once a week 20 minutes per day 2 minutes per day 5 minutes per day 5 minutes per day 30 minutes per week Y6 Reading Learning Journal spelling practice Spelling Shed practice Times Table Rockstars practice MyMaths lesson and activity - once a week 20 minutes per day 2 minutes per day 10 minutes per day 5 minutes per day 30 minutes per week a) Please take an interest in your child's homework, particularly finding time to share a book together so that you foster a love of reading with your child.
+Please read Appendix 3 for 'Top Tips' to help your child with reading.

-5. How parents/carers can help
+5. How parents can help

-- a) Please take an interest in your child's homework, particularly finding time to share a book together so that you foster a love of reading with your child.
-Please read Appendix 3 for 'Top Tips' to help your child with reading. - b) Please ensure your child looks after their reading books and Learning Journal so that they remain in excellent condition and are brought to school everyday. - c) Please allow time for the activities to be completed. - d) Please be positive Homework is an extension of their learning.
+- b) Please ensure your child looks after their books and Learning Journal so that they remain in excellent condition and are brought to school everyday. - c) Please allow time for the activities to be completed. - d) Please be positive Homework is an extension of their learning.
 Therefore, it is vital that parents display a positive attitude to homework and value its importance. - e) Please support your child with any misconceptions/difficulties. - f) Please ensure that school homework is completed before any other homework tasks set by tutors or parents/carers. - g) Please encourage and support your child to meet the required deadlines.
-If there is a problem in completing homework within the allocated time period, parents must inform the class teacher before the Tuesday it is due via parents@stamford-green.surrey.sch.uk with a valid reason so that the child can be offered an extension period. - h) If children in Y3 Y6 have forgotten or not completed their homework by the hand in day, they will be required to attend Homework Extra Time to complete tasks during their leisure/play time on a Wednesday.
+If there is a problem in completing homework within the allocated time period, parents must inform the class teacher via parents@stamford-green.surrey.sch.uk with a valid reason so that the child can be offered an extension period. - h) If children in Y3 Y6 have forgotten or not completed their homework by the hand in date, they will be required to attend Homework Extra Time to complete it during their leisure/play time.
 This will help to form good habits early on and develop organisational skills required for life.